sumanbgl/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+SLIs are the yardstick to quantify whether the goal mandated by the SLO is achieved.
+The SLIs for monthly uptime is measured by the number of times there was service unavailable error, number of unplanned downtimes, planned downed time for maintainence activity.
+The SLIs for request response time is measured by the total round trip time, latency experienced by the client.

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.